PAYROLL

 Whatever you choose, the details you’ll need to provide to HMRC will stay the same.

-What do I need to record for HMRC?
+What payroll details do I need to record for HMRC?

-To stay compliant with HMRC, you’ll need to keep and send accurate records of the below.
+To help you stay compliant with HMRC, you’ll need to keep and send accurate records of the following after you set up your payroll.

 National Insurance Contributions